Universal geometry of two-neutron halos and Borromean Efimov states close to dissociation: Numerical investigation

 \section{Numerical investigation}

 In order to test the validity of the previous analytical results, the system is now investigated numerically close to and far from the two-body resonance, for states of total angular momentum equal to zero.
 The two particles are assumed to be in a symmetric state, i.e. they correspond to either two identical bosons, or two identical fermions in antisymmetric spin states, such as two neutrons in a singlet state.
 For simplicity, the interactions are taken to be separable, $\langle\bm{k}\vert\hat{V}_{ij}\vert\bm{k}^{\prime}\rangle=g_{ij}\phi_{ij}(\bm{k})\phi_{ij}(\bm{k}^{\prime})$.
 In this case, the transition operators $\hat{T}_{ij}$ are also separable, and the Faddeev Eqs.~(\ref{eq:FaddeevEquations}) simplify to integral equations of the Skorniakov$-$Ter-Martirosian (STM) type~\cite{Skorniakov1957}, which can easily be solved numerically.
-The form factors $\phi_{ij}$ are chosen to be of the Gaussian type, $\phi_{ij}(\bm{k})=\exp(-k^{2}/\Lambda^{2})$, where $\Lambda^{-1}$ characterises the range of interactions.
+The form factors $\phi_{ij}$ are chosen to be of the Gaussian type, $\phi_{ij}(\bm{k})=\exp(-k^{2}/\Lambda_{ij}^{2})$, where $\Lambda_{ij}^{-1}$ characterise the range of interactions.
+The interactions being of the same physical nature, $\Lambda_{ij}$ are taken for simplicity to be all equal to the same order of magnitude $\Lambda$.
 The strengths $g_{12}$ and $g_{23}=g_{31}$ determine the respective scattering lengths $a_{12}$ and $a_{23}=a_{31}$.

 Figure~\ref{fig:Regions-of-existence} shows the regions of existence of three-body bound states as a function of $1/a_{12}<0$ and $1/a_{23}<0$, i.e. in the Borromean region where there are no two-body bound states.
 One can see that the core-particle scattering length $\vert a_{23}\vert$ must exceed a critical value $\vert a_{23}^{(1)}\vert$ in order to allow a first three-body bound state.
 Owing to the Efimov effect~\cite{Efimov1970a,Amorim1997,Braaten2006,Canham2008,Naidon2017}, there is an infinite number of three-body bound states as $\vert a_{23}\vert$ is further increased towards infinity.
 The curves in Fig.~\ref{fig:Regions-of-existence} represent the sucessive thresholds for the appearance of these trimer states.
 Conversely, these curves can also be regarded as the thresholds where the trimer states dissociate into three unbound particles when the interactions are weakened.
 It is near these thresholds that the trimer becomes a large halo.
 Due to the Efimov effect, the thresholds follow a geometric progression in the limit of highly-excited states.
 However, for large mass ratio $A$ and small scattering length $\vert a_{12}\vert$, the discrete scaling factor is so large that only the ground state is observable, while the excited states are too weakly bound to be seen.
 We thus focus on the region of large scattering length $\vert a_{12}\vert$ relevant to two identical particles close to unitarity such as two neutrons.